mlpack/ensmallen/doc/callbacks.md

 ### Early stopping at minimum loss

-Early stopping is a technique for controlling overfitting in machine learning models, especially neural networks, by stopping training before the model parameter have converged.
+Early stopping is a technique for controlling overfitting in machine learning models, especially neural networks, by stopping the optimization process before the model has trained for the maximum number of iterations.

 Example code showing how to implement a custom callback to stop the optimization when the minimum of loss has been reached is given below.